The

 to dig a little deeper into the issues of the identification

-of the heads of the dragon, the leopard beast, and
+of the heads of the dragon, the sea beast, and

 the scarlet beast.
 The section above and other